StormTersteeg/novelai_simple_console/README.md

 ## Usage

 Run the app.py script.
 The console will prompt for input.
-Enter your prompt and press Enter.
-The application will generate text based on the prompt using NovelAI's API and display the output.
+Enter your prompt and press Enter.<br>
+The application will generate text based on the prompt using NovelAI's API and display the output.<br>

 Change the context_base.txt to your liking, this file is used to give the beginning of your next story a starting point.
-Using the context_base.txt will massively improve the quality of the generated output.
+Using the context_base.txt will massively improve the quality of the generated output.<br>
 If you want to completely reset the direction of your last generated story, simply erase the contents of context.txt and restart the app.

 ## Files